osamuaoki/osamu-utils/install.md

 vim:se tw=78 ai si sts=4 et:
 -->

 This is my memo on Debian GNU/Linux system install.
-This was written in 2018 based on stretch/stable and buster/testing.
+This is written in 2020-05 based on buster/stable for the GPT/UEFI boot system.

 ## Factory reset of SSD